iwhp/pintura-example-angular/README.md

 We need to set the `compilerOptions` property `esModuleInterop` to `true` in our `tsconfig.json` to import the FilePond modules.

+Additionally the product build has specific settings for `optimization` to [prevent CSS warning messages](https://github.com/angular/angular-cli/issues/20906).

 ### License

 This projects uses a test version of Pintura.
 This version of Pintura will show a watermark in the editor and on generated images.